DanOvando/marlin/docs/reference/create_critter.md

 - common_name:

-  Character.
-Common name of the species (e.g. `"yellowfin tuna"`).
+  Character or `NULL`.
+Common name of the species (e.g.
+  `"yellowfin tuna"`).
 Used to look up life history from FishLife when `scientific_name` is not supplied.

 - scientific_name:

-  Character.
+  Character or `NULL`.
 Scientific name (e.g. `"Thunnus albacares"`).
   Preferred over `common_name` for FishLife lookup; case-insensitive.

 - get_common_name:

   Logical.
 If `TRUE`, resolves the common name from `scientific_name` via an internet lookup.
 Default `FALSE`.

+- query_fishlife:

+  Logical.
+If `TRUE` (default), missing life history parameters are looked up from FishLife (requires internet for taxonomic resolution via taxize).
+If `FALSE`, no external lookups are performed; all required parameters must be supplied by the user.
+User-supplied values always take precedence over FishLife regardless of this setting.

 - critter_type: